UNINETTSigma2/documentation/training/material/2022-spring/q_and_a-day2.md

     - I use this sometimes to make sure that I have transferred a file completely and did not end up with an incomplete file before deleting the other.

 15. While sending files from saga to personal laptop, why not execute scp directly in saga, instead, again in personal laptop?
     - If your personal laptop has an IP which is accessible from SAGA, you can, yes.
-Yet, ususally, the IP of your laptop is local to your home network as it is assigned by your router at home.
+Yet, usually, the IP of your laptop is local to your home network as it is assigned by your router at home.
 Hence it is not accessible from the outside.

 16. How is the pace of this lesson?(give an 'o')
     - clear oooooooooo